Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 You'd start by looking into the Marketplace Canister Candid IDL (the interface description language file).
 Open the [Candid marketplace.did](https://github.com/Psychedelic/nft-marketplace/blob/develop/marketplace/marketplace.did) and read the `Service` field, which provides the endpoints you'll be interested in!

-### Why I'm getting unauthorised when I try to X or Y?
+### Why I'm getting unauthorized when I try to X or Y?

 The Services you're interacting with have restrictions, for example, the marketplace can't simply move a client balance; or transfer tokens to users without explicit approvals and verification.
 We won't go through the specifications for the approval/allowances in the business logic, as that's publicly available in the [nft-marketplace](https://github.com/Psychedelic/nft-marketplace) repository source-code, but you need to understand the basics.

 A practical example of how allowances are managed (approvals, ownership, controllers) is to check the [healtcheck](https://github.com/Psychedelic/nft-marketplace/blob/develop/healthcheck.sh), that while does not provide an example of all possible use-cases, gives you an idea of how it sets permissions.